-No matter how much calcium we consume, some will always be lost in our urine and feces.
+No matter how much calcium we consume, there is always the normal process of calcium loss in our urine and feces.
 It is important to be aware of some dietary factors can increase these losses from our bodies, which we want to avoid to keep our bones strong and healthy.

 Proteins Effect on Calcium Excretion

 Sodium and Its Effect on Calcium Losses

-Soft Drinks and Coffee and Their Effects on Calcium Losses
+Soft Drinks and Coffees Effects on Calcium Losses

 Don’t worry coffee lovers, up to 3 cups of coffee per day appears to have a negligible effect on calcium balance, though it is possible that more than this amount could increase calcium loss.
 Soft drinks such as cola are high in phosphoric acids, which can leach calcium from the bones, increasing calcium loss.
 Note that not all sodas are high in phosphoric acid.